cornell-ece2300/ece2300-docs/docs/ece2300-lab3ab-music.md

 on the input (`in`) into the internal counter.

-When `load` is not high (no new value is being loaded), the counter should decrement by one every cycle until it reaches zero at which point the done output (`done`) should be set to one.
+When `load` is not high (no new value is being loaded), the counter should decrement by one every cycle until it reaches zero, at which point the done output (`done`) should be set to one.
+Once the counter is done, it should no longer decrement until a new value is loaded.

 The input (`in`) must be positive.
-Since we are using a two's complement number representation the maximum allowed value for the input is 127.
+Since we are using a two's complement number representation, the maximum allowed value for the input is 127.

 Here is a trace of the expected output when counting down from three.